 - Increased understanding of specific leadership skills through interactive classes, simulations, and panels.

-- New relationships with fellow participants who come from diverse professions, ethnicities, religions, abilities, gender, sexual orientation, socioeconomic status, and more.
+- New relationships with fellow participants who come from diverse professions, ethnicities, religions, abilities, genders, sexual orientations, socioeconomic status, and more.

 - Support from a community leader hand-picked to mentor them through this journey.

 - Experience assisting a local nonprofit through their assigned community project team.

 - The opportunity to shadow a nonprofit board.